Hosted and Managed Telephony

 What we would recommend

 We can see the direction that both the data world and voice world are travelling.
-For example in the data world, Windows will be launching it's latest Office 2013 soon with two options.
+For example in the data world, Windows has launched Office 2013 with two options.
 The first is the standard client installation on each PC whilst the second is a hosted solution relying on connectivity to the web.
 The second option will be charged on a monthly basis and will be cheaper than the locally installed option.
 Doesn't this sound familiar?
 We've been involved in telephony and telephone systems for over thirty years now and have adopted the latest technologies both inhouse and for our clients but we've always done it when a technology has become mature and proved itself.
 We like having sufficient soft programmable keys on each users phone to make their life easier.
 We thrive on supporting our customers with a personal touch and prompt response.
 It's our business.

 Don't forget that telephone systems have been adding features and functionality for the past three decades.
 These features have been driven by end users and designed by people who understand what the user needs from their phone.